robotslacker/slackerdb/README.md

 # Maximum memory size used
 # Default is 60% of available memory
 memory_limit=

+# Initialization Script.
+Maybe file or directory.
+# If it is a file, the file will be used.
+# If it is a directory, all files with the .sql suffix in the directory will be used.
+# The script(s in the directory) will be executed only when the in-memory database or file database is opened for the first time.
+init_schema=

 ```
 Note: All parameters are optional.
 You can keep only the parameters you need to modify.